TTFH/Teardown-Converter/README.md

 ### There are red voxels on the editor
 Those voxels are used so the shapes don't change the size when removing the snow or spliting compounds.
 You can use Shift + 'V' in the editor to hide them.
-When you remove the snow, all vehicle wheels will have some extra voxels on them, those need to be removed manually (will be fixed in the next update).
+Snow is sticky and cannot be removed from the wheels.
+XD

 ## How to Compile
 This program needs SDL2 and Zlib, check the Makefile to know how to install them